-The Volunteer Income Tax Assistance (VITA) program provides free tax help to people who generally make $54,000 or less annually, persons with disabilities, and people with limited English proficiency.
+The Volunteer Income Tax Assistance (VITA) program provides free tax help to people who make $54,000 or less annually, persons with disabilities, and people who do not understand English well.
 The Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those over 60, specializing in questions about pensions and retirement-related issues.
 You can find out more about these programs and information on how to find someone to help you at the IRS website.

 Finding a Tax Preparer

-When looking for a tax preparer, ask your friends and neighbors for recommendations.
-In California, anyone who prepares tax returns for a fee must be either an attorney, certified public account (CPA), an IRS-enrolled agent, or registered with the state as a tax preparer.
+In California, anyone who prepares tax returns for a fee must be either an attorney, certified public accountant (CPA), an IRS-enrolled agent, or registered with the state as a tax preparer.
 More information is available at the California Tax Education Council’s website.
 To confirm whether your tax preparer is registered with the IRS, check here.
-The IRS also offers tips on finding a tax preparer.

-Before hiring someone to negotiate on your behalf with the IRS or other taxing authority, do your homework.
+Before hiring someone to work out a deal for you with the IRS or other taxing authority, do your homework.
 Speak to others you trust who have used the consultant’s services.
-Check on the internet to see if others have complained about the consultant.
+Check the internet to see if others have complained about the consultant.
 Don’t assume that because it is a law firm that they will do a good job.

-Tax-related scams take on various forms and make a resurgence every year, especially around tax season.
+Tax-related scams take on various forms and show up every year, especially around tax season.
 The most common tax-related scams include:

-Identity thieves will use stolen personal information to file fraudulent tax returns in your name and run off with your refunds.
-Scammers will typically file early in the tax season, beating you to the punch.
-The first time you learn that your identity has been stolen will be when you legitimately try to file your taxes.
+Identity thieves will use stolen personal information to file false tax returns in your name and steal your refunds.
+Scammers will usually file early in the tax season, before you get to it.
+You won’t learn that about the theft until you try to file your taxes.

 How to Protect Yourself from Tax Fraud Scams